UD-CISC275-F21/ud-cis-scheduler-team-13/Docs/personas.md

 Juan doesn't know how much room he has after his major's classes to take CS classes.
 He also doesn't know what interesting classes are available.

+Natalie Hicks
+CIS Sophomore Year Student.
+Natalies becomes stressed by the class registration process.
+She wants to be able to set up her courses for the rest of college and be able to occasionally view and edit her choices.
+She doesn't know any convenient ways to build and save her course schedule.